 The operational risk of the Association is assessed annually through the Group's internal self-assessment.
-Results of the self-assessment are used to manage operational risk and to quantify the internal operational risk charge.
-The operational risk for the Association was slightly down from last year.
+The results of the self-assessment are used to manage operational risk and to quantify the internal operational risk charge.
+The operational risk for the Association was slightly up from last period.